 Lower dairy fats

 Low-fat (1%) or fat-free (skim) milk can be used in many recipes in place of whole milk or half-and-half.
-(Some dishes, like puddings, may result in a softer set.)
+(Some dishes, such as puddings, may result in a softer set.)

 When it comes to cheeses used in recipes, you can substitute low-fat, low-sodium cottage cheese, part-skim milk mozzarella (or ricotta) cheese, and other low-fat, low-sodium cheeses with little or no change in consistency.